St. Patrick’s Day rites: Parades, bagpipes, clinking pints

-Oh, Danny boy, ’tis the time of year when Irish bagpipes are calling in the concrete glens of New York City, across the swooning boughs of Savannah, Georgia, and in the halls of the White House as the U.S. celebrates St. Patrick’s Day with parades, pub crawls and a state visit.
+From New York City, to Savannah, Georgia, to the halls of the White House, thousands of people in the U.S. celebrated St. Patrick’s Day with parades, pub crawls and a state visit.

 Thousands of tourists and locals alike crowded the oak-shaded squares and downtown sidewalks of Savannah on Friday.
 The city’s parade, a 199-year-old tradition, is the South’s largest.